Healthy Homes Assessment Woodridge

 Insulation Woodridge

-The "R" signifies thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" refers to thermal resistance and is a measure of how well the insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Woodridge Moisture Ingress & Drainage

-Rental properties must have efficient drainage to get rid of storm water, surface water, and ground water, which includes an appropriate outfall or runoff.
-Making sure the water is able to go, and that it doesn’t sit beneath buildings is a vital aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage for the removal of floodwaters, surface water and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a location to go, and it doesn’t sit beneath buildings is an essential part of making sure your property is dry.

-A ground moisture barrier is generally an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from rising into the structure.
-It also helps in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from getting into the structure.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection